ean28/Info.-Assurance-Raspberry-Pi/readme.md

 * Insert the SD card reader equipped with the SD Card that you'll use and run the Raspberry Pi Imager.

-+ Choose Raspberry Pi 3 for Raspberry Pi Device, Raspberry Pi OS (Legacy) for Operating System, and for storage choose the SD Card you inserted.
+* Choose <font color="Red">Raspberry Pi 3</font> for Raspberry Pi Device, Raspberry Pi OS (Legacy) for Operating System, and for storage choose the SD Card you inserted.
 ![1 1](https://github.com/ha-zee/INFORMATION-ASSURANCE-AND-SECURITY/assets/146160055/2201f9d9-1432-4e5d-985b-f978c9346938)